vattcarter7/airbnb-clone/README.md

 > This is my prefered way for this project
-> All converted from class components to functional components
+> All converted from class components to hooks

 ## Routes used for first version: